daniel-h-chu/MODL/README.txt

 IMPORTANT TO-DO:

-Download all excels and CSVs in 'Include/All Files' Edit fields in Arrays.py to change outputs and match information in 'Include/All FIles'
+Download all excels and CSVs in 'Include/Files to Download' Edit fields in Arrays.py to change outputs and match information in 'Include/Files to Downlo ad'

 STRUCTURE: